In the Asia-Pacific region, GWOPA works in close cooperation with a number of regional and national platforms.

 The platform was launched in September 2010 at the Pacific Water Conference in Port Moresby, Papua New Guinea.
 The platform’s secretariat is hosted by PWWA, the regional association of organisations operating in the water and wastewater sectors whose mission is the delivery of quality water-related services that enhance the wellbeing of people throughout the region.

-The Indonesian national platform for WOPs is PERPAMSI, an independent national water supply association founded in 1972.
-The initiative of its establishment came from the leaders of 54 existing Indonesian water utilities at the time.
-As of 2016, PERPAMSI’s members have reached 428 entities, most of which are members are public water utilities belonging to the local/regional governments.
+The national platform for WOPs in Indonesia is PERPAMSI, an independent water supply association founded in 1972.
+As of 2019, PERPAMSI’s members have reached 438 water utilities, most of which are public water utilities belonging to the local/regional governments.

 The main role of PERPAMSI is to assist the government of Indonesia and support capacity development of its members in providing better services to customers.
 Water Operators’ Partnerships (WOPs) are a tool used by PERPAMSI to support its members’ performance improvement.
-As a WOP facilitator, PERPAMSI helps its utility members help one another in building their capacity based on the spirit of solidarity, having organized 34 national WOPs as of 2016.
+As a WOP facilitator, PERPAMSI encourages its members to help one another in building their capacity based on the spirit of solidarity, having organized 59 national WOPs since 2011 as of today.